mykeeouellet/Rocket-Elevator-Foundation/README.md

     - Username : mykeeouellet@hotmail.com
     - Password : Mykee@123

-Then you will need to sign-in as an employee on the rocket elevators website.
-You will then be able to navigate to the dropdown menu under the CONTACT section of the home page and select "Intervention Form".
+Then you will need to sign-up as an employee on the rocket elevators website to this url => http://rocketelevators.ca/employees/sign_up You will then be able to navigate to the dropdown menu under the CONTACT section of the home page and select "Intervention Form".

 This will lead you there => (http://rocketelevators.ca/interventions/new).